xph3120/EC601/project#2/README.md

 With a single-label classification training in Google NLP API, here I implemented a test for the label classification of a text:
 ![image](https://user-images.githubusercontent.com/80809231/135372330-ce79182f-8d5d-4594-aaea-fcbb582b226f.png)

-3. We import a sentiment dataset, training and predict our target context.
+3. Import a sentiment dataset, training and predict our target context (1 represents positive and 0 represents negative).
 Tests are shown below:

 ![image](https://user-images.githubusercontent.com/80809231/136705664-87470da3-664e-4157-9559-5d802de026ac.png)